 The restoration of the Friedrichswerdersche Kirche has been completed.
-Beginning in the second quarter of 2020, the Staatliche Museen zu Berlin will use the church building once again as an exhibition space for the Alte Nationalgalerie.
+Since 27 October 2020 the Staatliche Museen zu Berlin use the church building once again as an exhibition space for the Alte Nationalgalerie.

 As an affiliate department of the nearby Alte Nationalgalerie, until 2012 the Friedrichswerdersche Kirche was home to a selection of sculptures dating from the first half of the 19th century.
 It thus forms part of the Nationalgalerie, whose other divisions include the Neue Nationalgalerie (New National Gallery), Hamburger Bahnhof – Nationalgalerie der Gegenwart (Hamburger Bahnhof - National Gallery of Contemporary Art), Museum Berggruen (Museum Berggruen), and Sammlung Scharf-Gerstenberg.

 The church was designed by Karl Friedrich Schinkel and was constructed in the period from 1824 to 1830 – almost concurrent to the Altes Museum.
 Schinkel’s initial plans foresaw the creation of a church in the Neoclassical style, in keeping with his (Altes) museum.
 However, he bowed to the wishes of Crown Prince Friedrich Wilhelm (IV), who wanted the house of worship beside the palace completed in the 'Old German' (Gothic) style.
 The building’s proportions reveal how the architect nevertheless remained true to his aim 'to refine the Gothic by the ancient'.

 Due to the humble financial resources at his disposal, Schinkel designed a single-nave church.
 In this, he drew inspiration from English college chapels.
 The construction material – red brick – may have been deliberately reminiscent of Gothic architecture (and in particular to the neighbouring churches of St. Nikolai and St. Marien) but such a choice of material was nonetheless highly unusual for the time.
 In fact, the Friedrichswerdersche Kirche was the first prestige project to be completed in brick since the Middle Ages.